lucianohgo/lucianohgo.com/content/posts/effective-meetings-free-discussion-disagree-and-commit/en-US.md

 If this seems uncannily similar to building [Psychological Safety in your team](https://www.youtube.com/watch?v=LhoLuui9gX8), it's because it is.
-The goals are the same, we want people to feel encouraged to take risks.
+The goals are the same; we want people to feel encouraged to take risks.
 To bring something more to the table.

 Environments that feel safe, supportive, and nonjudgmental help people find their voice.
-It is easier to share when you see that every one else doing the same versus just one or two talkative people.
+It is easier to share when you see that every one else is doing the same versus just one or two talkative people.
 Or, when somebody asked for my opinion because she was genuinely curious or when we have a good enough relationship with the other folks to know that they wouldn't *actually*